|Number of Positions

 - REFERENCE LETTERS

 Three letters of reference.
 One letter must be from the most recent training director (residency or fellowship).
 If employed for more than 2 years, the chief of the division in which the surgeon is working may write this letter.

 - EXTERNAL FINANCIAL SUPPORT

-If not eligible for practice in Canada, must provide letter of commitment of financial support for 1 year from an external source (currenly $62,000 for the 2017-2018 year; this amount changes yearly)
+If not eligible for practice in Canada, must provide letter of commitment of financial support for 1 year from an external source (minimum CAD78,190.61 for the 2025-26 academic year).
+Note, this amount changes yearly.

 - TOEFL + TSE or TOEFL iBT SCORES